 There are just times that the taste of soup is not very consistent (too salty) so I hope they sort it out.
 But if prepared the right way, then ramen experience will make you go back here over and over.
 Don’t forget to take a munch of Toriten, tempura style fried chicken, on the side.

 Address: CE405 Westgate Center, Commerce Avenue corner Filinvest Avenue

-Get a bowl of of their Signature Happiness Ramen, a shoyu tonkotsu broth ramen topped with tender, slow-braised custom cut soft-bone rib.
-If the pork of other restos may feel not enough, then Hanamaruken’s portion is guarantee to fill the tummy at the fullest.
+Get a bowl of their Signature Happiness Ramen, a shoyu tonkotsu broth ramen topped with tender, slow-braised custom cut soft-bone rib.
+If the pork of other restos may feel not enough, then Hanamaruken’s portion is guaranteed to fill the tummy at the fullest.
 It’s so huge you’ll get to think twice if you are burping for the delicious garlicky soup, the fine noodle, or the rib slab itself!

 Favorites: Signature Happiness Ramen, Prawn Tempura

 Address: 2L New Wing, Alabang Town Center

 This is the first international branch of the Tokyo Station Outlet that has been in Japan’s operation for 45 years.
 Soup for a shoyu-flavor is clear and simple, the noodle is just plain okay but I think the store is worth visiting for it still has that unique, no-frill ramen goodness.
 It kept a delicate distinction that I’m sure ramen-seekers would want to try.
 The location is very nice too as it sits beside the river with such refreshing view.